-Illegal signs are a problem across B.C.
+Illegal signs are a problem across BC.
 With help from our Saanich ministry office and South Vancouver Island maintenance contractor, we put together this video to explain how unauthorized highway signs are getting in the way of road safety.
 Illegal signs will be removed; please do not add to the problem.

 From design to installation, there needs to be consistent and safe roadside signs.
 Motorists have a right to expect that any particular traffic sign will always have a specific meaning to provide drivers guidance.
 To be effective, a sign should: